hust-diangroup/ns3-ai/README.md

     <img src="./docs/architecture.png" alt="arch" width="500"/>
 </p>

-Our model offers an efficient solution to facilitate the data exchange between ns-3 and other Python-based AI frameworks.
+Our model offers an efficient solution to facilitate the data exchange between ns-3 and Python-based AI frameworks.
 It does not implement any specific AI algorithms.
-Instead, it focuses on enabling AI interconnectivity between Python and C++.
+Instead, it focuses on enabling interconnectivity between Python and C++.
 Therefore, it is necessary to separately install the desired AI framework.
 Then, by cloning or downloading our work and importing the relevant Python modules, you can seamlessly exchange data between ns-3 and your AI algorithms.